-Both our SEN policy and our Equality Scheme and Accessibility Plan can be found on our website.
+Our Governor SEND link is Fiona Henderson (contactable via the school office) Both our SEND policy, Equality Scheme and Accessibility Plan can be found on our website.

-2. Policies for identifying children and young people with SEN and assessing their needs
+2. Identifying children and young people with SEND and assessing their needs

 The school uses Oxfordshire County Council's guidance 'Identifying and Supporting Special Educational Needs in Oxfordshire schools and settings'.